SapirNahmany/Looper/README.md

 ## General Info

-A loop machine with 9 pads that represent different loop samples.
+This website simulates a loop machine with 9 pads that represent different loop samples.
 The machine enables playing these loop samples in real-time and plays it back on repeat.

 When a pad is turned on, the sample which he represent will start playing its loop on the